Corprate Bias Ratings

-Norton, formerly Symantec, is a cybersecurity software company.
-Norton canceled its business relationship with the NRA in 2018.
-The company does vet its suppliers based on LGBTQ policies but does not have viewpoint protections for its employees.
+Gen Digital is a multinational cybersecurity software company encompassing several brands, including Norton, formerly Symantec, and LifeLock.
+Norton canceled its discount program with the NRA in 2018.
+Norton vets vendors according to LGBTQ policies and does not provide its employees with protections against viewpoint discrimination, but has not publicly terminated business relationships based on views or beliefs.
+The company covers the cost of "medically necessary transition-related care" for its employees and their children.
 Norton has supported the Equality Act and regularly uses corporate dollars to support a variety of ideological groups hostile to freedom of expression, such as Black Lives Matter (BLM), the American Civil Liberties Union (ACLU), and others.
-For these reasons, Norton receives a "High Risk" rating.
+For these reasons, Gen Digital receives a "Medium Risk" rating.

 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.

 NortonLifeLock received a score of 100 on the Corporate Equality Index from the Human Rights Campaign (HRC) (1).
 Among other requirements, this means the company has pledged to vet vendors for LGBTQ policies.
 Gen Digital has not canceled business relationships due to views or beliefs.

 Charitable giving (including employee matching programs) policies or practices discriminate against charitable organizations based on views or religious beliefs.

 Norton has a donation matching program that focuses on specific missions and has no written rule prohibiting donations to religious organizations (1).
 As Symantec, the company ended its discount program with the NRA in 2018 (2).
 Avast does not discriminate against religious organizations in its charitable giving (3).

 Uses corporate reputation to support ideological causes and/or organizations hostile to freedom of expression.